By Shane McGinley

 “What we did seven years ago was because there was a window and there was an opportunity for Emirates… It was good actually,” he added.

 The latest five-year deal sees the airline join a host of big name F1 official sponsors including UBS, Rolex, Tata and LG.

 When asked if he was in talks with any other Middle Eastern brands for potential sponsorship deals, Ecclestone said “the answer is yes,” but declined to reveal which brands they were or the status of talks.

 Formula 1 Grand Prix races will be staged this year in Abu Dhabi and Bahrain, but Ecclestone didn’t rule out a race being hosted in Emirates’ homeland of Dubai.
 “We have a couple of events in the region so we will have to wait and see… We have two in this area so it would probably be difficult to pop another one in,” he said.

 The presence of a race in Abu Dhabi was not a direct hindrance, as Ecclestone confirmed Abu Dhabi does not have UAE exclusive rights to stage a race as part of its contract with the Formula One Group.

-Currently, there are 19 races on the circuit and Ecclestone confirmed talks were currently taking place with Qatar for another race.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Currently, there are 19 races on the circuit and Ecclestone confirmed talks were currently taking place with Qatar for another race.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.